vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 #### Eye catching characteristics

-As you can see it employs numbers of disturbing ways to obfuscate its component.
+As you can see, this code employs numerous disruptive techniques to obfuscate its components.

-Firstly, at each memory access it does add/subtract operation with registers + constants to hide offset from static analysis.
+Firstly, each memory access involves addition or subtraction operations with registers and constants to obscure offsets from static analysis.
-This way you can't predict where exactly it's accessing.
+This approach makes it challenging to predict exactly where the code is accessing memory.
-Moreover making it difficult to search specific disassembly you're looking for by searching sequence of bytes.
+Moreover, it complicates the process of searching for specific disassembly by looking for byte sequences.
-Luckly despite of the big numbers it uses as constant, the result of calculation is usually simple.
+Fortunately, despite the large constants used, the results of these calculations are usually simple.

 ```nasm
 lea     rbp, [rax+rax+750119A6h]